Dynamical signatures of point-gap Weyl semimetal: Dynamical charge pumping by magnetic field

-{\textit{Dynamical charge pumping by magnetic field.}} The electromagnetic response of point-gap WSM deviates drastically from Hermitian WSMs.
-To illustrate this, we first develop an intuitive picture for the chiral magnetic response using the low-energy Hamiltonian Eq. \eqref{lowenergy}.
+The electromagnetic response of point-gap WSM deviates drastically from Hermitian WSMs.
+To illustrate this, we first provide an intuitive picture for the chiral magnetic response using the low-energy Hamiltonian Eq. \eqref{lowenergy}.
 Without loss of generality, suppose the magnetic field is along the $y$ direction with magnitude $B$ \cite{fnote1}.
-In Landau gauge $\bm A=(0,0,-Bx)$, solving for the eigenvalues of Eq. \eqref{lowenergy} with minimal coupling yields the Landau levels \cite{SM}:
+In Landau gauge $\bm A=(0,0,-Bx)$, solving for the eigenvalues of Eq. \eqref{lowenergy} with minimal coupling yields the Landau levels [See detailed derivations in Appendix \ref{smB}]:

 Here the superscripts $\pm$ denote the two Weyl nodes, while the subscript $n$ labels the Landau levels.
 The two zero-th Landau levels $E^{\pm}_0$ are chiral: they have opposite group velocity and different dissipation rate $\gamma_{+}\neq \gamma_{-}$.
 Thus as time goes on, the difference in dissipation rate sets up a density imbalance of fermions moving in the $y$ and $-y$ direction, resulting {in} a net charge current $j(t)$ along the magnetic field, see the inset of Fig. \ref{fig2}(a).
 (The $n\neq 0$ levels are particle-hole symmetric and do not contribute to the net current.)
 More specifically, let us assume at $t=0$, the system is Hermitian ($\gamma_{\pm}=0$), all the Landau levels at negative energies are filled.
-After the non-Hermitian terms are turned on, the net current at $t>0$ is \cite{SM}
+After the NH terms are turned on, the net current at $t>0$ is [See detailed derivations in Appendix \ref{smC}]

-where $\Lambda$ is the high-energy cutoff, and $D={BL_xL_z}/{2\pi}$ with $L_{x,z}$ the system length along the $x, z$ direction is the degeneracy of each chiral Landau level.
+where $\Lambda$ is a high-energy cutoff, and $D={BL_xL_z}/{2\pi}$ with $L_{x,z}$ the system length along the $x, z$ direction is the degeneracy of each chiral Landau level.
 The total charge ``pumped" by magnetic field over time lapse $T$ is

 After a long time, it saturates to a finite value